Kumaresan-A/ML-full-stack-app/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---

+## Project Structure & Folder Usage

+### components
+Reusable UI components such as buttons, cards, modals, etc. Place only presentational, stateless, and shared components here.

+### features
+Feature-based modules.
+Each major feature (e.g., movies, auth, user) should have its own subfolder containing UI, logic, and state for that feature.

+### hooks
+Custom React hooks for shared logic across components and features.

+### layouts
+Application and page layouts to provide consistent structure and navigation across pages.

+### services
+API calls, data fetching logic, and integration with backend services.
+Organize by domain or feature as needed.

+### store
+State management setup (e.g., Redux, Zustand, Context API).
+Organize slices, stores, and related utilities here.

+### styles
+Global and modular CSS/SCSS files, theme definitions, and style utilities.

+### utils
+General utility and helper functions used across the app.

+### assets
+Static assets such as images, fonts, icons, and other files.

+### types
+TypeScript type definitions and interfaces shared across the app.

+### constants
+App-wide constants, enums, and configuration values.